GodwinAttah/Godwin-Attah/README.md

 ## API Product Manager/Technical Product Manager

 I'm Godwin an experienced API/Technical Product Manager from Nigeria.
 I enjoy learning languages like HTML, CSS, Python, JavaScript, and Node.js not necessarily because I want to be a full-time developer but because I want to use my technical skills to build scaleable high-performing platforms that solve our users problems.
-You can check out my LinkedIn at www.linkedin.com/in/godwinattahpmp.

 ## Skills